 Almost all languages have this distinction between the singular and plural, but English has lost it in common speech.
 Indeed, a new plural ‘yous’ is beginning to emerge in slang culture among the young, and perhaps this will develop so that English may recover this essential distinction between the singular and plural.

 A godly person wants to quote Scripture in prayer, not least because we wish to bring God’s promises before Him and to plead: “Do as Thou hast said” 2Sam 7:25.
-If he wants to use an accurate version, this means using Thee and Thou in prayer to God.
+Quoting an accurate English version means using Thee and Thou in prayer to God.
 Some people object to these archaic forms, but they are happy enough to use them in their hymns.

-One example of the value of noticing the singular and plural is in the Saviour’s warning to Peter about his impending denial.
+One example of the value of noticing the distinction between the singular and plural is in the Saviour’s warning to Peter about his impending denial.
 There are many lessons drawn from Peter’s denial of his Saviour, but one that is frequently overlooked is the primary one in the passage.

 “The Lord said, Simon, Simon, behold, Satan has desired to have you (plural), that he may sift you (plural) as wheat: but I have prayed for thee (singular), that thy (singular) faith fail not: and when thou (singular) art converted, strengthen thy (singular) brethren.”
 Lk 22:31-32.

 Many preachers major on Peter’s failure to confess his Lord, while they themselves fail to notice the Saviour’s primary teaching.
 Satan desires to have all the disciples.
 How many sermons on this passage open up this thought?
 Usually only Peter’s denial is mentioned, but “they all forsook Him and fled” Mk 14:50.
 So Jesus prayed for Peter that Peter, when he is converted and restored, will strengthen the other disciples.

 Both Satan and Jesus knew that Peter was the spokesman, and if Satan could get his faith to fail, it would affect them all.